25 Hints for Fixing Roof and Gutter Issues

-Adding a rope does restrict water flow, so this may not be the best option if your gutter is prone to overflowing or if your downspout is easily clogged with twigs and leaves.
-Buy a rope made of a synthetic like nylon—a rope made from natural fibers will rot away.
+Adding a rope does restrict water flow, so think twice if your gutter tends to overflow or if your downspout clogs with twigs and leaves.
+Choose a rope made of a synthetic like nylon — a rope made from natural fibers will rot away.

 Make Repairs With a Slip Joint

-If a tree branch falls on the last 4 ft. of your 60-ft. seamless gutter, you don't need to replace the whole thing; just replace the damaged section.
-If your gutters are white or brown, adding a section of gutter to an existing section is easy.
+If a tree branch falls on the last 4 ft. of your 60-ft. seamless gutter, you don’t need to replace the whole thing; just replace the damaged section.
+For white or brown gutters, you can easily add a section to the existing gutter.
 Most home centers sell white and brown sections of gutters as well as slip joints to tie them together.

-If your gutters are a custom color, a home center can special-order your color but not the slip joint to match.
-But don't worry; you can make your own from a box miter, and box miters are available in every color gutters are made.
+For custom-color, gutters, a home center can special-order your color but not the slip joint to match.
+But don’t worry; you can make your own from a box miter, and box miters are available in every gutter color made.

 Water Spills Over Gutter